leowux/hostore/README.md

 export default App;
 ```

-Lastly, use `Store.useStore` in child components to get the custom hook's state and methods.
+Lastly, use `Store.useStore` in child components to get the custom hook's states and methods.

 ```tsx
 // Consume a Store